pH-7/GoodJsCode/readme.md

 }
 ```

 Each word of a function name should be capitalized except the first letter of the function.
-This is know as **lowerCamel** case, like `isFunctionNameValid()`.
+This is know as **lowerCamel** case, like `isNameValid()`.

 **[⬆️ Back to top](#-table-of-contents)**